Gold Coast Regional Botanic Gardens – Rosser Park

 Endangered Plant Trail

-Botanic Gardens around the world are known for the conservation program and here at the Gold Coast is no exception.
-A highlight of the gardens is the ‘Endangered Plant Trail’.
-The Trail takes you on a walk showcasing 28 of the regions plants, all listed under the Nature Conservation Act 1992.
+Botanic Gardens around the world are known for conservation and the Gold Coast Botanic Gardens are no exception.
+A highlight of the gardens is the ‘Endangered Plant Trail’ that showcases 28 of the regions plants, all listed under the Nature Conservation Act 1992.
 Each plant is individually signed with interesting information and facts.

 The ’Endangered Plant Trail’ brochure is available at the Friends Centre.